datasciencecampus/gcp_utilities/README.md

 - [Pub/Sub](https://cloud.google.com/pubsub)
 - [FireStore](https://cloud.google.com/firestore)

 This Python code builds on the https://github.com/googleapis/google-api-python-client library, but wraps some common functions for easier error handling and logging to StackDriver.
 This can make developing and working wih Cloud Functions much easier.
-Examples of using these can be found in the [cloud functions](blob/main/python/cloud_functions) example
+Examples of using these can be found in the [cloud functions](/blob/main/python/cloud_functions) example.
+There is also an example of [streaming large files to Google Cloud Storage](/blob/main/python/gcp_streaming_to_gcs.py)

 ## node